 You ever finish a large meal, but you’re still feeling hungry after eating?

 How can that be?
-Your entire purpose of eating the meal was to not feel hungry.
+Your entire purpose in eating the meal was to not feel hungry.

 Not feeling full is a real problem.
 Especially if you’re trying to eat healthier.